 Unit – IV: Communication

 This section tests the candidates’ understanding of the communication system and channel.
 Modes and methods of communication are also dealt with in detail in this section.
-Some important topics are:
+Some important topics useful for UGC NET Preparation are:

 - Communication: Meaning, types, and characteristics

 - Effective communication: Verbal and Non-verbal, Inter-Cultural and group, Classroom communication

 - Barriers to communication